BlenderCN-Org/learning/ELO-FACEMASH/readme.md

 ----------

 What I've learned about the ELO formula:<br/>
 • It is used on a game-per-game basis (the algorithm/formula must be ran after each game).
 This means it isn't meant to be used retroactively (at least in its native form).
-It needs to be ran after each win/loss, or future scores may not be accurate (right?).
+It needs to be ran after each win/loss, or future scores may not be accurate (right?).<br/>
 • Because of the first point, it provides a running, cumulative, prediction of who is the stronger player based on previous wins against opponents.